aremuj/aremu-j-portfolio/README.md

 # Hi, I'm Aremu Joseph!
-- I'm a data analyst with a passion for uncovering insights and driving business growth. i specialize in transforming complex data into actionable strategies.
+- I'm a data analyst with a passion for uncovering insights and driving business growth.
+I specialize in transforming complex data into actionable strategies.
 ## Tools: I work with
 - Microsoft Excel
 - Power BI